History of Seth Curry in Timeline

 On February 4, 2015, Seth Curry was named to the Futures All-Star team for the 2015 NBA D-League All-Star Game for the second time in his career.

-On March 11, 2015, Seth Curry signed a 10-day contract with the Phoenix Suns and made his debut in a win over the Minnesota Timberwolves.
+On March 11, 2015, Seth Curry signed a 10-day contract with the Phoenix Suns and made his debut the same day in a win over the Minnesota Timberwolves.

-July 2015: Joined New Orleans Pelicans for Summer League
+July 2015: Joined Pelicans and earned All-NBA Summer League first team honors

-In July 2015, Seth Curry joined the New Orleans Pelicans for the 2015 NBA Summer League and earned All-NBA Summer League first team honors.
+In July 2015, Seth Curry joined the New Orleans Pelicans for the 2015 NBA Summer League and earned All-NBA Summer League first team honors after averaging 24.3 points per game in Las Vegas.

-On February 26, 2016, Seth Curry played extended minutes for the Sacramento Kings and recorded a then career-high 19 points against the Los Angeles Clippers.
+On February 26, 2016, Seth Curry recorded a then career-high 19 points and 4 rebounds against the Los Angeles Clippers.

 June 27, 2016: Kings Tendered Qualifying Offer

-On June 27, 2016, the Sacramento Kings tendered a qualifying offer to Seth Curry, making him a restricted free agent.
+On June 27, 2016, the Sacramento Kings tendered a qualifying offer to Seth Curry.

 On July 15, 2016, Seth Curry signed with the Dallas Mavericks.

-On January 29, 2017, Seth Curry had career highs of 24 points and 10 rebounds in a win against San Antonio.
+On January 29, 2017, Seth Curry had career highs of 24 points and 10 rebounds to lead the Mavericks to a win over San Antonio.

 On February 24, 2017, Seth Curry set a new career high with 31 points in a loss to the Minnesota Timberwolves.

-October 7, 2017: Ruled out indefinitely due to injury
+October 7, 2017: Ruled out indefinitely with tibia stress reaction

 On October 7, 2017, Seth Curry was ruled out indefinitely after being diagnosed with a stress reaction of his left tibia.